Substra/substra-documentation/docs/source/documentation/concepts.rst

 Task
 """"
-The specification of a task.
+A task correspond to a computation task.
 The task can use any inputs (data, algorithms or output from other tasks).
 The algorithm is expected to write the outputs in files, on paths given as outputs dictionary.

 Transient task outputs
 """"""""""""""""""""""